 Have you ever noticed your dog turning in circles before settling in on his pillow for the night?
-I’ve observed my dog Melo enact this ritual many times—he’ll circle over the same spot on his dog bed 4 or 5 times before finally plopping down for a nap or a good night’s sleep.
-We all have our little routines to get comfortable, but sometimes Melo goes overboard, scratching at his pillow like he’s digging for treasure or nuzzling his head into the side of the cushion.
-I wondered if this was a sign that his bed was uncomfortable (unlikely: it’s memory foam) or if it was just a weird habit.
+I've observed my dog, Melo, enact this ritual many times—he'll circle over the same spot on his dog bed four or five times before finally plopping down for a nap or a good night's sleep.
+We all have our little routines to get comfortable, but sometimes Melo goes overboard, scratching at his pillow like he's digging for treasure or nuzzling his head into the side of the cushion.
+I wondered if this was a sign that his bed was uncomfortable (unlikely: it's memory foam) or if it was just a weird habit.

 To get to the bottom of this canine behavior, I did some research and found that Melo is not alone—this circling tendency is quite common in dogs.
 In fact, it's a trait that dogs inherited from their distant ancestors: wolves.

-“Dog behaviorists believe that a dog’s need to perform the bedtime ritual of turning around in circles before lying down is inherited.
-Canine ancestors like wild wolves did the same thing, and domestic dogs retained this genetic predisposition,” writes Dr. Lynn Buzhardt, co-owner of The Animal Center in Zachary, Louisiana, for VCA Hospitals.
+"Dog behaviorists believe that a dog's need to perform the bedtime ritual of turning around in circles before lying down is inherited.
+Canine ancestors like wild wolves did the same thing, and domestic dogs retained this genetic predisposition," writes Dr. Lynn Buzhardt for VCA Hospitals.